Rohitsonawane299/Startup-community/README.md

 git clone https://github.com/Rohitsonawane299/Startup-community.git
 cd Startup-community

-2)Set Up the Database
+2) Set Up the Database

-3)Deploy on Tomcat Server
+3) Deploy on Tomcat Server
 Place the project folder in webapps/ of Apache Tomcat.
 Start the Tomcat server and access the project at: http://localhost:8080/startup-community